-From autumn 2013, the first year of study will be reorganized into three groups: two groups in German and one will be held in English.
+From autumn 2013, the first year of study will be reorganised into three groups: two groups in German and one will be held in English.

 The Assessment Year introduces you to various disciplines and familiarises you with the aims and expectations of the University of St.Gallen.
 The Assessment Year forms the foundation for your further studies.